 Move Out & Donating Reusables

-Every June, the Office of Sustainability offers the “Take it or Leave it” program.
+Every June (June 5 - 15 this year), the Office of Sustainability offers the “Take it or Leave it” program.
 Boxes will be placed in the lobby/entry of each residential building to collect nonperishable food items, clothing, sheets, and small household items.
 Food will be donated to Campus Kitchens.
 Clothing and household items will be donated to local charities.
 “Take it or Leave it” is a reminder to take things home with you or donate them.
 If you see something you could use in the donation boxes, you are welcome to take it.
 One person’s trash is another’s treasure.

 Every year, Take it or Leave it donates more than 10,000 lbs of reusables to charity.
-This program has been in existence for 20 years.
+This program has been in existence since 1994.
 For information email NU Recycling or call 847-467-1374.